interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 *Preconditions*

+* The function call MUST be signed by ``vaultId``.
 * The BTC Parachain status in the :ref:`security` component MUST NOT be ``SHUTDOWN:2``.
-* The vault is not registered yet
+* The vault MUST NOT be registered yet
-* The vault has sufficient funds to lock the collateral
+* The vault MUST have sufficient funds to lock the collateral
-* ``collateral > MinimumCollateralVault``, i.e., the vault provided sufficient collateral (above the spam protection threshold).
+* ``collateral > MinimumCollateralVault``, i.e., the vault MUST provide sufficient collateral (above the spam protection threshold).

 *Postconditions*